graalvm/graalvm-demos/micronaut-webapp/README.md

 - GraalVM (if run without docker)
 - JMeter (for running load tests, if run without docker)

-There are generally two ways build and run the project: via Docker or via Kubernetes.
+There are generally two ways build and run the project

 ### Gradle
 To build all the services